Menu

 • Reactivation of latent viruses such as herpes simplex and varicella-zoster (shingles).

 Research has also linked chronic stress to increased inflammation, which paradoxically coexists with immune suppression.
 This state of elevated inflammation with reduced immune surveillance may help explain the observed association between chronic stress and increased cancer risk.
+Because low-grade inflammation is a common thread running through so many of these effects, it helps to understand how chronic inflammation drives disease more broadly.

 Stress, Blood Sugar, and Metabolic Health